 What is rent to own?

-Rent to own is a lease transaction which provides an affordable solution for self storage in the privacy and convenience of your own property.
-The rent to own option is an easy, affordable, and limited obligation option, which makes using and owning one of our buildings available to everyone!
+Rent to own is a lease transaction that provides an affordable solution for self-storage in the privacy and convenience of your own property.
+The rent-to-own option is an easy, affordable, and limited obligation option, which makes using and owning one of our buildings available to everyone!
 We also offer a 0% financing option if you prefer.
 Call us for the details!

 Will you move my building if I relocate?